-The Founder’s Circle is made up of the founders of the Society for Participatory Medicine, but the group has no current formal role within the Society.
-(Specific individuals within the Founder’s Circle may, however, have a role within the Society as an active member, officer or board member.)
+The Founder’s Circle is made up of those around at the founding of the Society for Participatory Medicine, but the group has no current formal role within the Society.
+Not all are formally listed on the incorporation documents.
+Specific individuals within the Founder’s Circle may, however, have a role within the Society as an active member, officer or board member.

 The Society of Participatory Medicine was founded after the passing of Tom Ferguson, M.D. in 2006.
 He was working on a white paper that a long-time group of colleagues who met annually at Cook’s Branch (in Texas) decided to take on and finish.
 In the process of completing the white paper, the group that makes up the Founder’s Circle below decided the best way to continue Doc Tom’s work in participatory medicine was to found a peer-reviewed journal to promote scientific papers, research, and opinion articles about this new topic.
 It would be a revolutionary journal, accepting papers from both professionals and patients.
 It was decided to house the journal in a non-profit organization that would publish the journal, so in 2009, the Society for Participatory Medicine was founded.